Australia men's national soccer team: South Korea

 Another major rival within Asia is South Korea, who Australia came up against in three World Cup qualification campaigns in the 1970s and, since joining the AFC, have met regularly, including the 2015 Asian Cup final.

 Uruguay

 A rivalry exists with Uruguay since their first meeting on the eve of the 1974 FIFA World Cup.
-Both nations have faced each other in consecutive World Cup play-offs in 2001 and 2005 with each nation winning a playoff final each to progress through to the World Cup.
+Both nations have faced each other in consecutive FIFA World Cup play-offs in 2001 and 2005 with each nation winning a playoff final each to progress through to the World Cup.
 Australia and Uruguay also faced off in the 1997 Confederations Cup in Saudi Arabia, with Australia progressing through to the final against Brazil via a golden goal winner from Harry Kewell.

 Supporters

 The main supporter group of the Australian national team is Australian Active Support (AAS).
 AAS, then known as Socceroos Active Support (SAS), was founded in January 2015 as an independent group, who uses social media to organise and keep in touch.
 This replaced the former active support group Terrace Australis, who were founded by Football Federation Australia and fans in 2013, during Australia's 2014 World Cup qualification campaign.
 Its establishment came in the wake of poor off-field action and minimal community engagement.
 Previously, the emergence of Terrace Australis saw the Green and Gold Army relinquish its role as a hub for active support, which it had claimed since its establishment in 2001.
 Since the 2015 AFC Asian Cup triumph, the supporters had encouraged people in Australia to focus more on the national team, and the nation's soccer pride.